 Grievance Resolution Panel (GRP):

-Grievances shall be addressed by a standing three person GRP consisting of a senior administrator and two tenured faculty members:
+Grievances shall be addressed by a standing GRP consisting of a senior administrator and two or four tenured faculty members:

 Two models for the GRP are possible and the model employed by each campus will be determined by the Chancellor in consultation with Faculty Council/Senate.

-Model A: Two GRP faculty members (plus 2 alternate faculty members) will be chosen by the Faculty Council (FC) or Faculty Senate (FS), after consultation with the Chancellor or Chancellor’s designee via an application process designed by the FC or FS.
+Model A: Two or four GRP faculty members (plus 2 alternate faculty members) will be chosen by the Faculty Council (FC) or Faculty Senate (FS), after consultation with the Chancellor or Chancellor’s designee via an application process designed by the FC or FS.

-Model B: The GRP will consist of two panels, each with two tenured faculty members and 2 alternate faculty members.
-Faculty will be chosen by FC/FS as described in i.a. above.
+Model B: The GRP will consist of two panels, each with two or four tenured faculty members and 2 alternate faculty members.
+Faculty will be chosen by FC/FS as described in model a. above.

 Faculty members may be granted release time to compensate for the effort devoted to the GRP.
 The amount of release time will be negotiated between the Chancellor/Chancellor’s designee and the faculty member’s dean/department chair.